vmware-tanzu/package-for-source-controller/README.md

 1. Verify all the objects are installed:

-    This package would create a new namespace where all the elements of fluxcd will be hosted called `source-system`
+    This package creates a new namespace called `source-system` hosts all the elements of fluxcd

-    you can verify the main components of `fluxcd-source-controller` were installed by running:
+    You can verify that the main components of `fluxcd-source-controller` were installed by running:

     ```shell
     kubectl get all -n source-system